Tray with delicious food on the plane, business class travel

 What is OOM?

 In travel, offer and order management, or OOM, is a new way of selling air products via third-party platforms.
-An offer here is a proposal generated by the airline in response to a traveler’s query.
-An order, in turn, is a finalized purchase record also created by the carrier once the traveler accepts the offer.
+To define terms, an offer here is a proposal generated by the airline in response to a traveler’s query, while an order, in turn, is a finalized purchase record also created by the carrier once the traveler accepts the offer.

 In the traditional indirect distribution scenario, which still prevails today, the control over offers belongs not to airlines but to global distribution systems (GDSs).
 They aggregate information about flights from different sources to create proposals and pass them to OTAs or other resellers.
 The GDS offering relies on the pre-Internet EDIFACT protocol, which doesn’t support photos, videos, or detailed text descriptions.